Gilbert du Motier, Marquis de Lafayette: Departure for America

 Lafayette learned that the Continental Congress lacked funds for his voyage, so he bought the sailing ship Victoire with his own money for 112,000 pounds.
 He journeyed to Bordeaux, where Victoire was being prepared for her trip, and he sent word asking for information on his family's reaction.
 The response threw him into emotional turmoil, including letters from his wife and other relatives.
 Soon after departure, he ordered the ship turned around and returned to Bordeaux, to the frustration of the officers traveling with him.
-The army commander there ordered Lafayette to report to his father-in-law's regiment in Marseilles.
+The army commander there ordered Lafayette to report to his father-in-law's regiment in Marseille.
 De Broglie hoped to become a military and political leader in America, and he met Lafayette in Bordeaux and convinced him that the government actually wanted him to go.
 This was not true, though there was considerable public support for Lafayette in Paris, where the American cause was popular.
-Lafayette wanted to believe it, and pretended to comply with the order to report to Marseilles, going only a few kilometres east before turning around and returning to his ship.
+Lafayette wanted to believe it and pretended to comply with the order to report to Marseilles, going only a few kilometres east before turning around and returning to his ship.
 Victoire set sail out of Pauillac on the shores of the Gironde on 25 March 1777.
-However, Lafayette was not onboard in order to avoid being identified by English spies and the king of France; the vessel moored in Pasaia on the Basque coast, and was supplied with 5,000 rifles and ammunition from the factories in Gipuzkoa.
+However, Lafayette was not on board in order to avoid being identified by British spies or the French Crown; the vessel moored in Pasaia on the Basque coast and was supplied with 5,000 rifles and ammunition from the factories in Gipuzkoa.
 He joined the Victoire, departing to America on 26 April 1777.
 The two-month journey to the New World was marked by seasickness and boredom.
 The ship's captain Lebourcier intended to stop in the West Indies to sell cargo, but Lafayette was fearful of arrest, so he bought the cargo to avoid docking at the islands.
 He landed on North Island near Georgetown, South Carolina on 13 June 1777.